sqli68/datasciencecoursera/Getting And Clearning Data/README.md

 ## Class Project for "Getting and Cleaning Data"

-The class project for [Getting and Cleaning Data](https://www.coursera.org/learn/data-cleaning/peer/FIZtT/getting-and-cleaning-data-course-project) was to prepare tidy data from data files collected from Human Actitivities from Samsung Galaxy S smartphone(http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) and output a tidy data set.
+The class project for [Getting and Cleaning Data](https://www.coursera.org/learn/data-cleaning/peer/FIZtT/getting-and-cleaning-data-course-project) was to prepare and process tidy data from data files collected from Human Actitivities from Samsung Galaxy S smartphone(http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) and create a tidy data set.

-**You should create one R script called run_analysis.R that does the following:**
+**Create one R script (called run_analysis.R) that does the following steps:**

 * Merges train and test data sets to create one data set.
 * Extracts only the measurements on the mean and standard deviation for each measurement.